emencia/diskette/docs/tips.rst

 In fact Django permissions can not really be loaded since they are mostly initialized through model migrations, they already exist in database before Diskette can load data.

-But permissions are not cleared by Django automatically, developer need to perform permissions cleaning themselves.
+However permissions are not cleared by Django automatically, developers need to perform permissions cleaning themselves.
 It means a production database can contains stale permissions.
 This is especially annoying with other model objects which rely directly on permissions since these object will be dumped with relation to permissions.